I have seen people posting content and then never looking back at it.

-Think this gap as a difference between your current content and the content your users are interested in.
+Think of this gap as a difference between the content currently featured on your site and that which users are interested in.

-By using this information, you can find new topics and keywords and complete the spreadsheet with information like search volume data these keywords have.
+Use this information to find new topics and keywords and complete the spreadsheet with data like search volume of these keywords.

 Step 4: Create a Content Strategy to Fill the Gap